chromice/ae/README.md

 Each form must have a unique ID.
 This way the library knows which form has been submitted, even if there are multiple forms on the page.

-In general any form script would consist of three parts: form and field declaration, validation and HTML output.
+In general any form script consists of three parts: form and field declaration, validation and HTML output.

 Let's declare a simple form with three fields (text input, checkbox and select drop-down) and basic validation rules: